awsdocs/amazon-eks-user-guide/doc_source/migrate-stack.md

 **To migrate your applications to a new node group with `eksctl`**

-For more information on using eksctl for migration, see [Unmanaged nodegroup upgrades](https://eksctl.io/usage/nodegroup-upgrade/) in the `eksctl` documentation\.
+For more information on using eksctl for migration, see [Unmanaged nodegroups](https://eksctl.io/usage/nodegroup-unmanaged/) in the `eksctl` documentation\.

 This procedure requires `eksctl` version `0.171.0` or later\.
 You can check your version with the following command: